LagoLunatic/dsvrandom/README.txt

 Q: Do I need to farm enemies to progress?

 A: No, progression items and skills won't drop from common enemies.
 They'll be laying around somewhere.
-Bosses in DoS and Wallman in OoE can also drop progression skills.
+All bosses (except Dario) in DoS and Wallman in OoE can also drop progression skills.

 Q: Do I need to damage boost or jumpkick off enemies to progress?